mth229/mth229.github.io/symbolic.md

 mathematical areas there are three different philosophies for
 computing: symbolic, numeric, and general purpose.
-The symbolic approach is the domain of Computer Algebra Systems (CAS), and is exemplified by very comprehensive programs like `Mathematica`, `Maple` and the open-source alternative `Sage`.
+The symbolic approach is the domain of Computer Algebra Systems (CAS), and is exemplified by very comprehensive programs like `Mathematica`, `Maple`, and the open-source alternative `Sage`.
 The numeric approach is the domain of tailored programming languages such as `MATLAB` and `R`.
 A general purpose approach would be to leverage a widely used